To be a postman in digital age

 Observing the interaction between user and device is essential to build a better workflow and improve services.
 The quality of interaction, like between two people, depends on the context : How much time do you have to interact ?
 Is there too much noise so you can speak together ?
 Which vocabulary do you have in common?
 During a conversation, the quality of dialogue change the capacity of collaboration.
 In this way, a pretty dumb device can irritate users or stubborn devices can block the dialogue process.

 It is important to ask yourself what is the goal of the new device or interface.
 If you want to increase workflow speed, you need to make easy-to-use screen.
 If you want to increase the capacity of workers in order to improve your services, you need to give holistic view to them.

-I observed that when we insert digital devices, it is only to add a new functionality for a service.
-In the first place, La Poste gave smartphones to their employees to track deliveries, the goal to actually help postmen came afterwards.
+I observed that when we insert digital devices, it is often to add a new functionality for a service.
 Taking only a functionality as a goal forces you to complex workflow.
 Instead of this, you should take the opportunity to improve the service workflow with digital device.

 Thanks for reading 🙂.

 I asked if I could keep the suit, they said no.